cc32d9/nfc-seal/README.md

 The issuer is marking the chips with a 128-bit ID (64-bit issuer identifier and 64-bit sequence number).
-It also reads the UID and vendor signature, signs this whole data with their private key, and the signature and the ID are written on the chip.
+The issuer also reads the UID and vendor signature, signs this whole data with their private key, and the signature and the ID are written on the chip.
 The chip is then protected from writing with a random password.
-The password is not stored anywhere, makin gthe chip practically read-only.
+The password is not stored anywhere, making the chip practically read-only.

 The issuer may register the hash of the signature on the blockchain, thus preventing from insider attacks: if someone tries to produce a